-Answering these questions is critical to making sure you not only have a functioning system at your go-live date, but one that actually enhances your current setup.
+Answering these questions is a critical factor in making sure you not only have a functioning system at go-live, but one that actually enhances your current setup.

 2. Unscalable Technical Performance

-When development teams first work on AI solutions, they usually do so with small subsets of data.
+When development teams first work on AI solutions, they usually do so with a small amount of data.
 These early testing models only use up a fraction of the computing resources required to run a full-fledged solution.

 When the solution expands into larger production systems, many organizations have a rude awakening.
-The solution that performed adequately just a short time ago is no longer capable of working because there isn’t enough computing power allocated for it.
+The solution that performed adequately just a short time ago no longer works because there isn’t enough computing power allocated for it.

-To prevent this from happening, companies deploying AI should test often and in a near-production environment, making sure to consider how scaling up will affect the system.
+To prevent this from happening, companies deploying AI should test often and in a near-production environment.
+They should also consider how scaling up will affect the system.

 When creating a near-production environment, we recommend focusing on all the different interactions a user might have with the AI model.